qtc-de/beanshooter/README.md

 ## jmx-exploiter

-*jmx-exploiter* is a command line tool written in Java, that is designed to attack JMX endpoints.
+*jmx-exploiter* is a command line tool written in Java, which helps to identify vulnerabilities on *JMX* endpoints.
 *JMX* stands for **Java Management Extensions** and can be used to monitor and configure the Java Virtual Machine from remote.
 Applications like *tomcat* or *JBoss* are often installed together with a *JMX* endpoint, which enables server administrators to monitor and manage the corresponding application.